A Cooperative Planning Effort

 The BRCP will replace the existing environmental permitting process that is unpredictable, inconsistent, time consuming, costly, and results in ineffective conservation.
 The BRCP will:

-The formal public draft BRCP and EIS/EIR documents were submitted to USFWS Regional Office for review and publishing of the Notice of Availability in the Federal Register in early June 2015.
-It will take approximately 10 weeks for the Notice of Availability to be published in the Federal Register.
+The formal public draft BRCP and EIS/EIR documents were submitted to USFWS Regional Office for review and publishing of the Notice of Availability in the Federal Register in July 2015.
+It will take approximately 10-12 weeks for the Notice of Availability to be published in the Federal Register.
 Once this is complete, a 90-day public review period will commence and will be accompanied by public workshops.
 Stay tuned for workshop dates and locations.

 White Paper on Economic Effects of Regional Habitat Conservation Plans.
 Prepared by Economic & Planning Systems, Inc for California Habitat Conservation Planning Coalition.
 This paper evaluates the hypothesis that regional HCPs confer substantial economic benefits to the private sector.